kshehadeh/website/_posts/2020-05-31-should-to-shoulder.md

 To be clear, I'm a believer that having someone who can provide focus, encouragement and course correction is critical.  **But it's less about leading and more about supporting.**

-Here's the situation.
-Two people are hiking down a trail.
+Let's say there are two people hiking down a trail.
 There are really only two ways to do this: you can have someone leading or you can be walking shoulder to shoulder.

 When one person is following another, that person tends to be focused only on one thing: the leader.
-When walking side-by-side, both tend to be more alert and looking down the trail and imaging where it could go next.
+When walking side-by-side, both tend to be more alert and looking down the trail and imagining where it could go next.

-In other words: W**hen being lead, you learn to follow.
+In other words: **When being lead, you learn to follow.
 When walking together, you learn to lead.**

 The Should to Shoulder approach has a few benefits that we can briefly discuss: